TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 # EasyMAM MT5

+## Version v2024.9.27.667 (27 September, 2024)
+### Changes
+* Server is now pre-chosen in the InvestorView.
+Last choice of the server will also be remembered;

 ## Version v2024.9.9.582 (9 September, 2024)
 ### Changes
 * Added a parameter for defining the interval for equity change at GetMoneyManagerStats GET request;